masikol/barapost/README.md

 ## The default workflow looks like

 **!** - these scripts cannot be executed by Python interpreter version < 3.0.
-They are tested on Python interpreter version 3.8.0.
+They have been tested on Python interpreter version 3.8.0.

-1. **prober-v1-12c.py** -- this script sends several sequences (aka probing batch) to NCBI BLAST server in order to determine what taxonomic units are present in data set. "prober-v1-12c.py" saves information about the best hit of each sequence from probing batch.
+1. **prober-v1-12d.py** -- this script sends several sequences (aka probing batch) to NCBI BLAST server in order to determine what taxonomic units are present in data set. "prober-v1-12d.py" saves information about the best hit of each sequence from probing batch.
-Process all sequences in this way takes too much time, what leads us to "barapost-v3-5b.py".
+Process all sequences in this way takes too much time, what leads us to "barapost-v3-5c.py".

-2. **barapost-v3-5b.py** -- this script firstly downloads best hits discovered by "prober-v1-12c.py" from Genbank, then uses these downloaded sequences to build a database on your local machine and finally aligns the rest of data set against builded database.
+2. **barapost-v3-5c.py** -- this script firstly downloads best hits discovered by "prober-v1-12d.py" from Genbank, then uses these downloaded sequences to build a database on your local machine and finally aligns the rest of data set against builded database.
 Database building and "BLASTing" is performed by using "BLAST+" toolkit.
 Results are written in TSV file named `...results.tsv`.

-3. **fastQA5-sorter-v3-0a.py** -- this script performs sorting (dividing into separate files) of your data set according to results of "prober-v1-12c.py" and "barapost-v3-5b.py"
+3. **fastQA5-sorter-v3-1a.py** -- this script performs sorting (dividing into separate files) of your data set according to results of "prober-v1-12d.py" and "barapost-v3-5c.py"

 ## Getting barapost